Franz Heeke, Muenster (Germany)

 - An increased rotational speed causes a blow- up of of sun's diameter, reducing sun's mean density, which in turn causes a change in radiation (solar constant).

-During the 17th century there was the prolonged sunspot- "Maunder Minimum".
-It came along with an anomalous solar rotation, a period of cooler climate in Europe and prolonged drought- periods with famine in many parts of the world.
+The prolonged sunspot- "Maunder Minimum” (17th century) came along with an anomalous solar rotation, a period of cooler climate and prolonged drought- periods with famine in many parts of the world.
+This, according to my theory, must be explainable by a difference in shaker- effects.

 Dr. Landscheidt (1927-2004) predicted already in 1989 a similar prolonged sunspot minimum for the 21st century, with a lowest level of solar activities around the year 2030.
-It appears, that we are seeing now (2012) the first phase of this "Landscheidt Minimum".
-Sun's motion curve is very much like that during the Maunder Minimum (Figure-1) since years and solar activities have been unusually low for a long period.
-NASA experts predict, that the current sunspot cycle 24 will be the weakest in about 100 years.
-Some experts expect the next cycle 25 to be even weaker, with a very low maximum between 2022 and 2024.
+It appears, that we are seeing now (2017) already the first phase of this "Landscheidt Minimum".
+Sun's motion curve is very much like that during the Maunder Minimum (Figure-1) and solar activities have been low for a longer period now.
+The current sunspot cycle 24 is the weakest since more than 100 years.
+Experts expect the next cycle 25 to be even weaker, with a very low maximum around 2025.
 There is the obvious possibility, that an additional weak cycle will follow thereafter.
 That would make the "Landscheidt Minimum" comparable to the "Dalton Minimum", which took place from about 1790 to 1830.

 Popular theories about climate change and global warming need a review, if the "Landscheidt Minimum" takes place as predicted.
-A cooler period, coming along with it, may counterbalance the much discussed man- made greenhouse effect to a certain extent.
+A cooler period, coming along with it, may counterbalance the much discussed man- made greenhouse effect for some time to come.
 At same time unusual droughts and extreme weather conditions must be expected according to historical experiences.
-There may be also unusual earthquakes and volcano eruptions.
+These extremes most certainly will be caused to a wide extent by unusual “shaker- effects”, leading to a deviation in ocean- and atmospheric circulation systems.
+This could mean changes in El Niño, the gulf stream and southern ocean circulations and in jet streams and trade winds in the atmosphere.

 Earth's rotation apparently was faster than at present during earlier periods of our solar system and its equator then was in a different position.
 This means, if the assumptions in foregoing chapters are correct, that